-We were recently asked by Olive Communications to record a cross-sector experts’ summit for their client the British and Irish Hearing Instrument Manufacturers Association (BIHIMA) being held at the Royal College of General Practitioners in London.
+We were asked by our client to record a cross-sector experts’ summit for their client the British and Irish Hearing Instrument Manufacturers Association (BIHIMA) being held at the Royal College of General Practitioners in London.

 At the summit the experts discussed ongoing research into hearing loss as a risk factor in developing dementia, as well as highlighting the preventative role of hearing technology.